petteri9292/Tietokannat-Web-ohjelmointi-Harkka/README.md

 The current state of the program can be find in the master branch rather than the main branch due to technical difficutlties.
 ## How to test the program

+# Making a user named admin will give admin priviliges

 - Clone the repository and navigate within it
 - Create a virtual enviroment "python3 -m venv venv"